 2019 fall produced 2 big old boars both over 9 foot for his 2 hunters, who were tagged out by day 7.

-10 day 1×1 brown bear boat hunt is $23,500 spring or fall and most hunts are videoed at no charge.
-He plans on taking two hunters April 27 to May 8, two hunters May 8 to 19 and two hunters May 21 to June 1.
+10 day 1×1 brown bear boat hunt is $24,000 spring or fall and most hunts are videoed at no charge.
+He plans on taking two hunters April 27toMay8,twohuntersMay8to19andtwo hunters May 21 to June 1.
 Fall hunts he normally takes two hunters September 15 to 26.

-Accommodations are a nice 50 foot yacht pulling along two 18 foot skiffs with 40hp motors to access the shoreline.
+Accommodations are a 50 foot hunting vessel pulling along two 18 foot skiffs with 40hp motors to access the shoreline.
 He normally conducts hunts off the coast of Admiralty and across Chatham Strait off the mainland coast.
-Charter flights out of Juneau to or from the boat run about $300 per hunter.
+Spring charter flights out of Juneau to or from the boat run about $300 per hunter.
 Fall hunts typically do not require a charter flight.
-Next available openings are spring 2022 or fall 2023.
+HCU’s Cliff Graham has hunted with this outfitter.
 Hunt BR907.

-This outfitter has an isolated lodge that even has a steam bath along the Hoholitna River about 75 airmiles northwest of Lake Clark.
+This may be the least expensive Alaska brown bear hunt with a very experienced quality outfitter.
+He has an isolated lodge that even has a steam bath along the Hoholitna River about 75 airmiles northwest of Lake Clark.
 Five nice log cabins are used for accommodations.
 10 day hunts typically run 80 percent success for both spring and fall bears averaging 8 to 8 1/2 foot, similar to southeast Alaska bears.

-This longtime Alaska outfitter/bush pilot had acquired the first outfitting/guiding non-residents permit in the Noatak National Preserve for arctic grizzly in 2019, a large area located northeast out of Kotzebue.
-He has been allocated up to 12 non-resident tags for this area.
-Besides this specialty hunt in the Noatak priced at $17,500 he will continue to run his high success grizzly hunt in country located adjacent to the Preserve at a lower price of $15,250.
-He had been run- ning moose, caribou and grizzly hunts the past years bordering the refuge and now with the refuge permit he can fly up along the Noatak River and drop the first guides and hunters in prime grizzly habitat.
+This longtime Alaska outfitter/bush pilot acquired the first outfitting/guiding non-residents permit in the Noatak National Preserve for arctic grizzly in 2019, a large area located northeast out of Kotzebue.
+He will continue to run his high success grizzly hunt in country located adjacent to the Preserve, but this just gives him a much larger area.

-7 day grizzly hunts guided 1×1 will be $17,500 running from late August into early September.
-Caribou can be added for $4,500 for 10 days or straight caribou guided 2×1 for 5 days would be $10,250 and the caribou hunting typically gets better later in September.
-Grizzly and caribou tags are sold over the counter.
+7 day grizzly hunts guided 1×1 will be $18,500 running from late August into early September.
+Caribou can be added for $4,500 and the caribou hunting typically gets better later in September.
+Grizzly and caribou tags are sold over the count- er.
 Moose is now closed to non-residents in this area mainly due to grizzly predation.

 Hunters fly from Anchorage to Kotzebue for about $400 roundtrip, where they are met by the outfitter and flown to camp.
-HCU has worked with this outfitter for over 10 years.
 Hunt GR247.